|Carina Nebula [Courtesy NASA]

 Since no two languages have exactly the same words to express an idea, it is impossible to translate the scriptures in an absolutely literal fashion ...
 In addition, before the printing press was invented, the scriptures had to be hand-copied.
 This was a long and tedious task, and copyists occasionally missed a word or line in carrying out their work.

 - Joseph Smith, the founder of the LDS faith in the 19th century, taught that the Bible is not complete, and that "Ignorant translators, careless transcribers, or designing and corrupt priests have committed many errors."
 [Roberts1912, vol. 6, pg.
 57].
-More recently, LDS Apostle Joseph Fielding Smith (a descendant of Joseph Smith's brother Hyrum Smith), although he was reluctant to accept certain precepts of modern science such as evolution, nonetheless acknowledged [Smith1956, vol. 3, pg.
+More recently, LDS Apostle Joseph Fielding Smith (a descendant of Joseph Smith's brother), although he deeply skeptical of some modern scientific theories, nonetheless acknowledged [Smith1956, vol. 3, pg.
 188]:

 Even the most devout and sincere believers in the Bible realize that it is, like most any other book, filled with metaphor, simile, allegory, and parable, which no intelligent person could be compelled to accept in a literal sense. ...
 The Lord has not taken from those who believe in his word the power of reason.
 He expects every man who takes his 'yoke' upon him to have common sense enough to accept a figure of speech in its proper setting, and to understand that the holy scriptures are replete with allegorical stories, faith-building parables, and artistic speech. ...
 Where is there a writing intended to be taken in all its parts literally?
 Such a writing would be insipid and hence lack natural appeal.
 To expect a believer in the Bible to strike an attitude of this kind and believe all that is written to be a literal rendition is a stupid thought.
 No person with the natural use of his faculties looks upon the Bible in such a light.